theodi/open-data-certificate/README.md

 * `:description` - Copy to be displayed above the questionnaire

-* `:default_locale_name` - When there are multiple translations, this is the friendly name for the default one (the others are defined in the translation files)

 ##### section

 * `:display_header` - Whether the header should be displayed on the header (defaults to true)